dhermes/tailsk8s/08-add-vm-gcp.md

-# Add a GCP GCE VM to the Kubernetes Cluster
+# Add a GCP GCE Instance to the Kubernetes Cluster

 In this demo `tailsk8s` cluster, we have fully virtualized the `10.100.0.0/16` pod subnet and are letting Tailscale handle the assignment of blocks.
 This